ivanbgd/Rope-Data-Structure/README.md

 https://en.wikipedia.org/wiki/Rope_(data_structure)

-Uses Splay tree to implement the Rope data structure
+Uses Splay tree to implement the Rope data structure.

 Nodes don't have keys.
 They only have values.
 And the value is a lowercase English letter.
 That means that one node contains and represents a single letter.